 The aforementioned symbols can be placed at any place in the trademark so long as it depicts true and correct registration of the trademark.

-Trademark Registration duration in India
+Duration of Trademark Registration in India

 Once the trademark is registered in India, it is valid for a period of 10 years from the date of application.
 The registration can then be renewed for a further period of ten years from the date of expiration of registration or of the last renewal of the registration.